About Steelhead in the Classroom

 We have huge interest and participation this year.

 RETU sponsored 3 classrooms in 2017 and 30 classrooms over 17 schools in 2018 within Sonoma County.
-Already in 2019 we have over 40 classrooms signed up.
+In 2019 we saw a huge surge of interest - we sponsored 60 classrooms!
 RETU also formed a collaboration with United Anglers of Casa Grande in 2018 to support the Petaluma schools in this program.
 Everyone is doing a fantastic job and kids LOVED seeing the eggs hatch and the fish thrive while learning about conservation at the same time.

 Become a Mentor for "Steelhead in the Classroom"